Skip to content

 Door to Needle Time

-Door to Groin Puncture Time
+Door to Puncture Time

 Ischemic stroke can also present with a large occlusion in a brain vessel.
 These are referred to as “large vessel occlusions” that can often be treated with endovascular therapy commonly called a mechanical thrombectomy.
-Time of artery puncture for this procedure to start is referred to as the “door to groin” time, with a goal of 60 minutes or less from hospital arrival time.
+Time of artery puncture for this procedure to start is referred to as the “door to puncture” time, with a goal of 60 minutes or less from hospital arrival time.

 Thrombolytic Use Percentage